 We strive to ensure all grades are gender-balanced.
 Southridge has openings every year as follows:

 Grade 4: 4 spaces

 Students applying to all other grades are considered for placement in our wait pool, from which we select if and when an opening arises due to normal attrition.

 The most important factor in selecting an independent school is finding the right fit for your child and for your family.
-No two schools are the same – just as no two children or families are the same.
+No two schools are the same – just as no two children are the same.
 We encourage you to focus not on finding the best school, but on finding the right school.